Set up a pop-up shop

 Businesses succeed when they spot a market opportunity and exploit it fully.
 This requires careful research of the local market, to find out if demand for a product, service or business type justifies your investment - see research and develop your business ideas, new products and services.

 Producing a business plan can help you assess if your idea is viable, and is a pre-requisite if you need finance to set up your pop-up shop.
-The short term nature of the business model can help to better define variable costs such as stock, but you should be prepared for high fixed costs - speedy connection of services and utilities at start up is essential.
+The business model's short term can help define variable costs such as stock better, but you should be prepared for high fixed costs - speedy connection of services and utilities at start-up is essential.
 Find out more information on effective planning in write a business plan: step-by-step.

 An important consideration when planning your business idea is VAT thresholds and rates.
 If your business is trading for a short time you may not meet the thresholds, but voluntary registration may be beneficial - see registering and getting started with VAT.